prbarcelon/Gamygdala.Net/README.md

 # Gamygdala C# Port
+GAMYGDALA is an emotional appraisal engine that enables game developers to easily add emotions to their Non-Player Characters (NPC).

 Port of [Gamygdala](https://github.com/broekens/gamygdala) from JavaScript to C# with inspiration from the [Gamygdala Java Port](https://github.com/tygron-virtual-humans/port-gamygdala).

 ## Publication Links